 - Traditional saltwater patterns for Bonefish such as weighted Crazy Charlies in pink and pearl, shrimp patterns and Puff Heads in sizes 4 to 8.

 Fly-fishing is the only mean of fishing permitted on the George River for all species after August 15th.
-The exception would be the Ford River where guests are permitted to spin fish for char.
 We recommend medium action rods and reels loaded with 10 to 12 pound test monofilament.
 The most popular lures for char are the Nebco Pixie (hot pink or orange color) in ½ oz. size as well as bright colored Vibrax spinners in sizes # 3 and # 4.
 Other popular lures such as Little Cleo’s, Daredevils, and Wobblers in ½ oz. size will take fish.

 The recommended fly-fishing equipment as well as the flies mentioned above for the char would work perfectly for brook trout and lake trout.
 You might wish to add lighter leaders and a few smaller flies in sizes # 8, 10 and 12 for the brook trout.